 Lottomatica now has approximately 1,700 employees.
 Women represent about 35% of the total, while young people under 30 years are about 5%.
 The labor force is supplemented by 120 additional sales network agents.

 Almost all company employees are full-time, and part-time contracts represent less than 3% of the workforce.
 Lottomatica personnel receive a series of contractual benefits, in addition to legal obligations, including life and accident insurance.
 Lottomatica employees also have access to supplementary health insurance, partly paid for by the company.

 In 2010 the company received OHSAS 18001 certification (Occupational Health and Safety Assessment Series), which sets an international standard for a management system of worker safety and health.

 Lottomatica attaches strategic importance to continuous upgrading and training of personnel.
-In 2015 40,231 hours of training were provided, involving 85% of staff, with an average of 27 hours each, distributed among men (26 hours) and women (30 hours).
+In 2016 45,811 hours of training were provided, involving 91% of staff, with an average of 26 hours each.

 Lottomatica is a sustaining member of "Value D", the association that supports companies in female talent management, through development and training initiatives.
 Lottomatica has a cross-company mentorship program, aimed at maximizing career potential from an independent external perspective.

 Over the years the company has continued to support empowering people, by continuously updating and improving our employees’ capabilities and skills.

 Lottomatica directly contributes to national employment, by creating jobs dedicated to business activities, and indirectly, upstream through the employment contribution of its suppliers and downstream by developing retailer network activities.

 Despite the global nature of the IGT Group, Lottomatica continues to choose its suppliers mainly from the Italian market.
 In 2016, Lottomatica had 2,464 suppliers, 95.1% of which were Italian companies.